Szymex49/Dangerous-Chicken/README.md

 **Gimp** - for editing images. <br>
 **Canva** - for creating simple graphics.

+### License
+The whole project was created solely for educational purposes.

 ### How to run this app?
 1. Clone the project: <br>
 `git clone  https://github.com/Szymex49/Dangerous-Chicken.git DangerousChicken` <br>